-- 2. The Working Party shall, - (a) examine any question covering the application of the national measures adopted under this Framework Decision in order to contribute to the uniform application of such measures, - (b) give an opinion on the level of protection in the Member States and in third countries and international bodies, in particular in order to guarantee that personal data are transferred in compliance with Article 15 of this Framework Decision to third countries or international bodies that ensure an adequate level of data protection99, - (c) advise the Commission and the Member States on any proposed amendment of this Framework Decision, on any additional or specific measures to safeguard the rights and freedoms of natural persons with regard to the processing of personal data for the purpose of the prevention, investigation, detection and prosecution of criminal offences or the execution of criminal penalties and on any other proposed measures affecting such rights and freedoms. - 3.
-If the Working Party finds that divergences likely to affect the equivalence of protection for persons with regard to the processing of personal data in the European Union are arising between the laws and practices of Member States it shall inform the Council and the Commission. - 4.
-The Working Party may, on its own initiative or on the initiative of the Commission or the Council, make recommendations on all matters relating to the protection of persons with regard to the processing of personal data in the European Union for the purpose of the prevention, investigation, detection and prosecution of criminal offences or the execution of criminal penalties.
+- 1. The Working Party shall, - (a) examine any question covering the application of the national measures adopted under this Framework Decision in order to contribute to the uniform application of such measures, - (b) give an opinion on the level of protection in the Member States and in third countries and international bodies, in particular in order to guarantee that personal data are transferred in compliance with Article 15 of this Framework Decision to third countries or international bodies that ensure an adequate level of data protection, - (c) advise the Commission and the Member States on any proposed amendment of this Framework Decision, on any additional or specific measures to safeguard the rights and freedoms of natural persons with regard to the processing of personal data for the purpose of the prevention, investigation, detection and prosecution of criminal offences and on any other proposed measures affecting such rights and freedoms. - 2.
+If the Working Party finds that divergences likely to affect the equivalence of protection for persons with regard to the processing of personal data in the European Union are arising between the laws and practices of Member States it shall inform the Council and the Commission.

-99 Whether and to which extent this task will be retained for the Working Party will of course hinge on the outcome of the discussions on the data protection regime to be adopted for the exchange of law enforcement data with third countries.
+&lt;sup>110 Whether and to which extent this task will be retained for the Working Party will of course hinge on the outcome of the discussions on the data protection regime to be adopted for the exchange of law enforcement data with third countries.

-- 5. The Working Party's opinions and recommendations shall be forwarded to the Council, to the Commission and to the European Parliament. - 6.
+- 3. The Working Party may, on its own initiative or on the initiative of the Commission or the Council, make recommendations on all matters relating to the protection of persons with regard to the processing of personal data in the European Union for the purpose of the prevention, investigation, detection and prosecution of criminal offences or the execution of criminal penalties. - 4.
+The Working Party's opinions and recommendations shall be forwarded to the Council, to the Commission and to the European Parliament. - 5.
 The Commission shall, based on information provided by the Member States, inform the Working Party of the action taken in response to its opinions and recommendations.
 It shall do so in a report which shall also be forwarded to the European Parliament and the Council.
-The report shall be made public. (...). - 7.
-The Working Party shall draw up an annual report on the situation regarding the protection of natural persons with regard to the processing of personal data for the purpose of the prevention, investigation, detection and prosecution of criminal offences or the execution of criminal penalties in the European Union and in third countries, which it shall transmit to the Commission, the European Parliament and the Council.
+The report shall be made public. - 6.
+The Working Party shall draw up an annual report on the situation regarding the protection of natural persons with regard to the processing of personal data for the purpose of the prevention, investigation, detection and prosecution of criminal offences in the European Union [and in third countries], which it shall transmit to the Commission, the European Parliament and the Council.
 The report shall be made public.